medcomdk/dk-medcom-carecommunication/docs/index.md

 The use cases for CareCommunication are qualified in collaboration with EPR- and vendors catering to the municipalities.

-<b>Uses Cases in Danish and English are under development at will be added soon.</b>
+<b>Uses Cases in Danish and English are under development as soon as the uses cases are ready, they will be presented below.</b>

 <!-- Below can the use cases in Danish and English be found:<br>